modlfo/VultFreakFirmware/README.md

 - [ ] Adding more routing options for A and B inputs.
 - [ ] Adding calibration menu to define the actual positions of the knobs and input voltages.
 - [ ] Add dual filter mode.

+# License

+The Freak firmware is property of Leonardo Laguna Ruiz.
+All rights reserved.
+Owners of a Vult Freak Hardware module are granted a license to run it in their Vult Freak Hardware.
+Any other use is not allowed by this license.